top of page

 Lauren and Todd discuss the importance of the NAMI North TX Overwatch Peer Support (OPS) program for first responders, the film PTSD911, and prioritizing mental health.

-If you are a member of the law enforcement community
+If you are a member of the first responder community

 (sworn or civilian), and would like to be connected with an OPS Peer Supporter, please register using the button below.